Quaoar: Weywot

-Second moon
+Possible second moon

+Diagram illustrating the location and occultation discovery of Quaoar's second moon on 25 June 2025.
+Colored lines (chords) represent the path of the occulted star as it moves behind the Quaoar system.

-A potential second moon of Quaoar was reported in 2025, when astronomers Richard Nolthenius and Kirk Bender observed an unexpected 1.23-second-long occultation of a background star (UCAC4 376-136839) near Quaoar on 25 June 2025.
+A potential second moon of Quaoar was reported in 2025, when astronomers Richard Nolthenius and Kirk Bender each separately observed, from different telescopes at the same observatory (MIRA's Oliver Observing Station), an unexpected 1.23-second-long occultation of a background star (UCAC4 376-136839) near Quaoar on 25 June 2025.
 This occultation did not match the times and locations predicted for Weywot and Quaoar's known rings, which suggests that it was either caused by a small, unknown moon or a dense ring arc around Quaoar.
+They argue that competing local causes for the occultation can be ruled out.
 Of the two possible options, an unknown moon is the most likely one.

-The putative second moon of Quaoar is estimated to be at least 30 km in diameter and 100 times less massive than Weywot.
+The putative second moon of Quaoar is estimated to be at least 38 km in diameter and 100 times less massive than Weywot.
 This would mean that this moon would appear extremely faint at an apparent magnitude of 28—practically impossible to detect with any available telescope including the James Webb Space Telescope.
 Only observations with stellar occultations and upcoming extremely large telescopes will be able to detect the second moon of Quaoar.

-It is estimated that Quaoar's second moon orbits 5838±512 km away from the dwarf planet with an orbital period of 3.6±0.5 days—inside the orbit of Weywot, but outside both rings of Quaoar.
-The estimated orbit of Quaoar's second moon suggests that it may be gravitationally influencing Quaoar's outermost ring via a 5:3 mean-motion orbital resonance.
+It is estimated that Quaoar's second moon orbits approximately between 5700 and 5800 km away from the dwarf planet with an orbital period of 3.6±0.5 days—inside the orbit of Weywot, but outside both rings of Quaoar.
+The estimated orbit of Quaoar's second moon suggests that it may be gravitationally influencing Quaoar's outermost ring via a 5:3 or 8:5 mean-motion orbital resonance.
 The orbit of Quaoar's second moon also appears to coincide with the 7:2 mean-motion orbital resonance with Weywot, although such a resonance would be very weak.
 The gravitational influences of Weywot's inclined orbit and Quaoar's elongated shape are expected to cause apsidal and nodal precession in the second moon's orbit, which would make it inclined by 0.5 ° to 4.5 ° with respect to Quaoar's equator.
+If the newly detected feature around Quaoar is actually a moon, it acquires a forced eccentricity of about 0.002.

+A 2026 study led by Felipe Braga-Ribas speculated that the discovery of a second moon among Quaoar's rings implies the existence of even more small moons around the dwarf planet.
+Braga-Ribas and colleagues argued that it is statistically unlikely to serendipitously detect a small moon of Quaoar in an occultation, as the probability of doing so is 0.08%.
+Furthermore, the ring arcs of Saturn and Neptune are known to be surrounded by many small moons, and it is possible that Quaoar's ring arcs might share a similar environment.